 Through his art, Abe Opperman aims to re-awaken our senses to the incredible world we so often take for granted, to re-ignite our passion for a life filled with marvelous treasures waiting to be discovered and to remind us to treat every creature and its surroundings with the utmost respect and reverence.
 His message is loud and clear: It is not a right to wander this breathtaking planet of ours.
 It is a privilege.

 Born 1961 in the Free State, South Africa, Abe recalls his childhood as a magical experience filled with wonder, discovery and freedom having grown up on an idyllic farm with a beautiful typical English garden and surrounded by towering trees and majestic mountain ranges.
 Abe started painting when he was about 14, encouraged by one of his father’s friends, who was an artist.

 After matriculating in 1979, Abe proceeded to complete his military service.
 He then decided to study Fine Art and Fashion Design at the Pretoria Technikon.
 In 1994, he opened a flower shop in Johannesburg, with the vision of creating ‘the most beautiful floral arrangements in the country’.
-Today, Hoy P’loy Flowers and Interiors also houses the Abe Opperman Gallery, which was opened in 2010, followed by a Cape Town branch in 2016.
-Both galleries exclusively display Abe’s artwork and have received much acclaim.
+Today, Hoy P’loy Flowers and Interiors also houses the Abe Opperman Gallery, which was opened in 2010, followed by a Cape Town branch in 2016 and a Franschhoek branch in 2019.
+All three galleries exclusively display Abe’s artwork and have received much acclaim.